stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (akumar30−stat6250):  Can we do grouping and sorting of variable in SAS together?
 - Question (hhu9−stat6250): what is the diffirence between '=' and 'eq'?
 - Question (aoneill2-stat6250): When are ranges of data appropriate as conditions in a WHERE statement and when not?
--*Answer* (lwang30-stat6250) : The rules are the same as that in mathematical calculations.
+- Answer (aoneill2-stat6250) : The rules are the same as that in mathematical calculations.
 For example, what's in the parentheses will be calculated first.

 [Course Textbook Chapter 4, Problem 10]